 We’re removing the faff from changing and managing cars, and we also want to make our legal documents a cinch for anyone to understand.
 If you have any doubts or suggestions regarding any of them, please contact us and we’ll do our best to help.

-1. Who is the data controller for your data?
+1. Who is the data controller of your data?

-A “data controller” is the organisation that decides on the purposes and ways that your personal data is processed. cinch’s website and services are provided by, and these decisions are made by:
+A “data controller” is the organisation that decides on the purposes and ways that your personal data is processed (or, in other words, used). cinch’s website and services are provided by, and these decisions are made by:

 Farnham GU9 7XG, UK

 When we share personal data with third parties (see Section 4 below), they may become a data controller in respect of their own processing activities.
 We recommend you read their privacy notices as these will apply to their use of your personal data.
 We can’t take any responsibility for what’s in those notices though.

 2. Why do we process personal data?
 What data do we process?
 And what is our lawful basis for that processing?